gradle/gradle/design-docs/configure-on-demand.md

 ## Project owner toggles daemon, parallel execution and configure-on-demand for a build in a consistent way

-- can enable each of these in ~/.gradle/gradle.properties.
-- can enable each of these in $projectDir/gradle.properties.
-- can enable each of these using a system property.
 - can enable each of these using a command-line option.
+- can enable each of these using a system property (e.g. -Dxxx=foo)
+- can enable via GRADLE_OPTS=-Dxxx=foo
+- can enable each of these in $rootDir/gradle.properties
+- can enable each of these in ~/.gradle/gradle.properties

 ### User visible changes